There is a legal requirement for an informant to register a death within 5 days from the date of death.

 If you have them, you should also take supporting documents that show your name and address (e.g. passport, driving licence, utility bill) and the deceased's name and address, but you can still register a death without them.

 Tell Us Once is a service that lets you report a death to most government organisations in one go.
 We'll give you a reference number when you register the death to allow you to use this service.

 At the appointment you will usually be issued with a green form for the Funeral Director and a white form called a BD8 for the Department for Work and Pensions.
 Both of these documents will be issued free of charge.

-You may obtain certified copies of the entry (the documents known generally as death certificates) at registration.
+You may obtain death certificates at registration.
 They are £4.00 each and you can purchase as many as you need.
 They may be required for:

 - banks or building societies